ecrc/hcorepp/README.md

 ### About

-HCORE software library implements BLAS and LAPACK functionality in the form of tile routines, which update one or a small number of individual tiles, generally sequentially on a single compute unit.
+HCORE software library implements BLAS functionality in the form of tile routines, which update one or a small number of individual tiles, generally sequentially on a single compute unit.
 Notably, an m-by-n matrix is a collection of individual mb-by-nb tiles.
 In the context of C++, HCORE tiles are first class